<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Only in this way can they record the ebb and flow of dialogue on the new ways that different planning, commissioning, and delivery organisations have to work together.

 Just consider the range of topics that feature in a Forward Plan.
-For those that have inherited extensive public and patient involvement, or who have been quick off the mark with the 2023 engagement, the aspects of service under review are extensive.
+For those who have inherited extensive public and patient involvement, or who have been quick off the mark with the 2023 engagement, the aspects of service under review are extensive.

 Any one of them could realistically justify a full-scale consultation.
-In West Yorkshire, its May 2022 feedback report on a similar exercise was 100 pages long.
+In West Yorkshire, the May 2022 feedback report on a similar exercise was 100 pages long.
 The Black Country ICB's January 2023 public engagement exercise gathered feedback in no less than thirteen areas:

 • Planned care & diagnostics